-Under this broad statement of competence, local governments can justify a wide range of activities.
-For instance, many municipalities develop and expand the economic infrastructure of their communities through the development of industrial trading estates.
+Under this broad statement of competence, local governments can justify various activities.
+For instance, many municipalities develop and expand their communities’ economic infrastructure through industrial trading estates.

-The majority of the funding for municipalities is provided by higher levels of government rather than from taxes raised and collected directly by themselves.
+Most of the funding for municipalities is provided by higher government levels rather than taxes raised and collected directly by themselves.

 See Related: What Currency is Accepted in Germany?

 Unincorporated Areas In Germany

 In five of the German states, there are unincorporated areas, in many cases unpopulated forest and mountain areas, but also four Bavarian lakes that are not part of any municipality.
 As of January 1, 2005, there were 246 such areas, with a total area of 4167.66 km2 or 1.2 percent of the total area of Germany.

 Only four unincorporated areas are populated, with a population of about 2,000.
 The following table gives an overview.